Last Updated on

-This treatment is called cupping therapy (also Chinese cupping, cupping suction, dry cupping, etc.) and it involves using glass, plastic, or rubber cups over skin and creating negative pressure by removing the oxygen inside.
+This treatment is called cupping therapy (also known as Chinese cupping, cupping suction, dry cupping, etc.) and it involves using glass, plastic, or rubber cups over the skin and creating negative pressure by removing the oxygen inside.

 These days, the negative pressure is created by a suction pump attached to the cup, but traditionally this treatment is done by lighting a flame under the cup and quickly placing it over the skin.

 The negative pressure causes the soft tissue (skin, fascia, muscles) to raise and get sucked into the cup.